rmrresearch/GhostFragment/docs/source/background/established_methods/smf.rst

 counterparts.

 In a follow-up paper :cite:t:`Collins2006` presented the original SMF Algorithm in more detail.
-New this time were the ring-repair rule and an approximate treatment of the non-bonded interactions between distant fragments.
-To test the new SMF algorithm structures were taken from the Cambridge Structural Database.
+New this time were the :ref:`Ring Repair Variation` and an approximate treatment of the non-bonded interactions between distant fragments.
+To test the new SMF algorithm, structures were taken from the Cambridge Structural Database.
+Compared to the initial study the resulting molecules were chemically more diverse.
+Absolute energies and isomerazation eneriges were computed and compared to the respective supersystem values.
+Results used the SCF and MP2 methods combined with small and medium size basis sets.